raymondworkshop/hauhek/README.md

 #### hauhek - ["口吃"]  - A faster and higher accuracy word segmentation for cantonese, some ideas and sources are from jieba and pycantonese

 #### TODO
--  algorithms - try to use deep learning in cantonese
 - More convenient to use

 Usage: